Pelagic fish: Mesopelagic fish

 Below the epipelagic zone, conditions change rapidly.
-Between 200 metres and approximately 1000 metres, light continues to fade until there is almost none.
+Between 200 metres and approximately 1000 metres, light continues to fade until darkness is nearly complete.
 Temperatures fall through a thermocline to temperatures between 4 °C and 8 °C. This is the twilight or mesopelagic zone.
 Pressure continues to increase, at the rate of one atmosphere every 10 metres, while nutrient concentrations fall, along with dissolved oxygen and the rate at which the water circulates.

 Sonar operators, using the sonar technology developed during World War II, were puzzled by what appeared to be a false sea floor 300–500 metres deep at day, and less deep at night.
 This turned out to be due to millions of marine organisms, most particularly small mesopelagic fish, with swimbladders that reflected the sonar.

-These organisms migrate up into shallower water at dusk to feed on plankton.
-The layer is deeper when the moon is out, and may become shallower when clouds pass over the moon.
+Mesopelagic organisms migrate into shallower water at dusk to feed on plankton.
+The layer is deeper when the moon is out, and may move higher when the sky is dark.
 This phenomenon has come to be known as the deep scattering layer.

-Most mesopelagic fish make daily vertical migrations, moving at night into the epipelagic zone, often following similar migrations of zooplankton, and returning to the depths for safety during the day.
-These vertical migrations often occur over a large vertical distances, and are undertaken with the assistance of a swimbladder.
-The swimbladder is inflated when the fish wants to move up, and, given the high pressures in the mesopelagic zone, this requires significant energy.
-As the fish ascends, the pressure in the swimbladder must adjust to prevent it from bursting.
-When the fish wants to return to the depths, the swimbladder is deflated.
-Some mesopelagic fishes make daily migrations through the thermocline, where the temperature changes between 10 and 20 °C, thus displaying considerable tolerances for temperature change.
+Most mesopelagic fish make daily vertical migrations, moving each night into the epipelagic zone, often following similar migrations of zooplankton, and returning to the depths for safety during the day.
+These vertical migrations occur over hundreds of meters.

 These fish have muscular bodies, ossified bones, scales, well developed gills and central nervous systems, and large hearts and kidneys.
 Mesopelagic plankton feeders have small mouths with fine gill rakers, while the piscivores have larger mouths and coarser gill rakers.
-The vertically migratory fish have swimbladders.